 In short, on paper, the use of third-party marks could give rise to a trademark infringement or dilution claim.
 In practice, the kind of use does not really fit the mold of regular infringement or dilution claims, and so, someone making such a claim would have to rely on a rather complex argument.
 And as with any business practice, there is a always a risk of legal action involved, even if there is the practice is entirely legal.

 It is possible that the owner of a mark used as part of a phishing simulation and presentation could establish a prima facie case of trademark infringement by demonstrating that a likelihood of consumer confusion exists.
 Likewise, a mark owner may be able to establish a case of trademark dilution by tarnishment.
-While some risk of liability may exist regardless, the strongest defense against trademark infringement claims would be to establish that the use of the marks is not likely to cause consumer confusion.
+While some risk of liability may exist regardless, the strongest defense against trademark infringement claims would be to establish that the use of the marks is not likely to cause consumer security awareness training vendors confusion.
 This could be accomplished through conspicuous notices that disclaim any connection with or approval by the mark owner.
 Meanwhile, restrictions on forwarding phishing simulation emails may prevent drawing attention to the use of the mark by its owner.

 Lucy provides services to employers seeking to educate their employees about cybersecurity threats.
 As part of these services, Lucy provides employers with software that aims to train employees to identify “phishing” emails, which are generally defined as emails through which the sender fraudulently attempts to obtain sensitive information from the recipient by disguising itself as a trustworthy entity, such as the U.S. Internal Revenue Service (“IRS”) or Microsoft Corporation (“Microsoft”).
 While phishing attacks come in different forms, phishing emails often instruct the recipient to click on a link contained in the email, which leads the recipient to a webpage (“landing page”) that resembles the website of the entity that the sender purports to be.